Skip to main content

 Other Candidates

 Peter Kwon, a current SeaTac City Council member, is running for King County Council, District 5.
 Kwon has been on the council since 2016 and served as Deputy Mayor from 2020 to 2022.
-He is also the founder of the Neighborhood Locking Mailbox program.
+He is also a supporter of the Neighborhood Locking Mailbox program.

 Peter Kwon, a current SeaTac City Council member, is running for King County Council, District 5.
 Kwon has been on the council since 2016 and served as Deputy Mayor from 2020 to 2022.
-He is also the founder of the Neighborhood Locking Mailbox program.
+He is also a supporter of the Neighborhood Locking Mailbox program.

 King County, District 7